 NCR 631.
 International Negotiation and Conflict Resolution.
 3 credits.
 International conflicts can involve states, corporations, peoples, and political factions.
 With applications from a variety of disciplinary perspectives, including international law, business, anthropology, and political science, students will learn approaches to conflict in the context of globalization with a focus on the implications of our growing interconnectedness as both a source and solution for disputes.

 NCR 632.
-Collaborative Practice and Conflict Resolution in Education.
+Effective Conflict Engagement for Educational Leaders.
 3 credits.